-The World Health Organization reports that suicide is the second mostly costly societal epidemic other than heart disease.
+The World Health Organization reports that suicide is the second most costly societal epidemic other than heart disease.
 Lawyers are three times more likely suffer from depression and more likely to commit suicide than any other profession.
 And yet, the stigma of suicide prevents individuals from recognizing this fact, which- in turn- only perpetuates the problem.

-Research shows that the great majority of those who attempt suicide give some warning signs, verbal or behavior, of their intent to kill themselves in the final weeks leading up to the act.
+Research shows that the great majority of those who attempt suicide give some warning signs, verbal or behavioral, of their intent to kill themselves in the final weeks leading up to the act.
 The more warning signs, the greater the risk.